GabrielBrionesL/gabrielbriones/README.md

-# Hello, I'm Gabriel Briones Loria! 👋🤠
+# Howdy, I'm Gabriel Briones Loria! 👋

-## About Me
+## 🤠 About Me
 I'm a passionate buisness analytics and big data with a keen interest in data engineering and data science.
 I love Star Wars, history, and, philosophy.

 ## 🧰 Skills